AFS Intercultural Programs: AFS-USA, Inc.

-AFS-USA, Inc. (a.k.a., AFS-USA) is the AFS partner organisation in the United States and is a registered 501(c)(3).
-Approximately 1,100 participants go abroad with AFS-USA annually.
-Over 2,300 international AFS students from AFS-USA partner countries are hosted in the U.S. annually.
-AFS-USA is supported by a volunteer base of over 5,000.
-Students aged 15 – 18 may partake in AFS-USA programs, while Gap Programs are available for individuals over 18 years of age on a gap year.
+AFS-USA, Inc. (a.k.a., AFS-USA) is the AFS partner organization in the United States and is a registered 501 (c) (3).
+Approximately 500 participants go abroad with AFS-USA annually.
+Over 1,000 international AFS students from other countries are hosted in the U.S. annually.
+AFS-USA is supported by a volunteer base of over 2,500.
+Study abroad programs range from two week group trips, to traditional year-long exchanges.
+Students on traditional exchanges live in volunteer host families, and study at a local high school.
+Other programs include community service, university classes, or language classes.

 AFS-USA Public Diplomacy Initiatives

 Public Diplomacy Initiatives at AFS-USA offer support for international students to study in the United States and for U.S. students to study abroad via full funded scholarships by grant-making foundations or by the Educational and Cultural Affairs Bureau of the U.S. Department of State.